 they delight not only the little ones, but their middle-aged moms as well!

 Below is a screen shot from our Rockin' Egg Roll Stage featuring the beloved Bay City Rollers.

 Souvenir White House Eggs

-for sale by the National Park Foundation.
+for sale by the National Park Foundation

-are scooped up and thrown away.
+were scooped up and thrown away.
 Wasteful!

-and perishable, but they were free!
+and perishable, but they are free!